brennenen/coinBuyer/README.md

     >
     > //mainLogic();

+-   note you can specify any cron schedule you wish. a good resource is [crontab.guru](https://crontab.guru/)
 -   launch the job in the background by running "forever start buy.js"
 -   kill the job by running "forever stop buy.js"
 -   it is easiest to run this on a vm to ensure constant uptime